Action #998

 interface we should discuss what exactly is needed.
 The goal was to have a general interface through which we can access all response formats.

-#3 Updated by Mayer Michael almost 11 years ago
+#3 Updated by Mayer Michael about 11 years ago

 Alright great.
 I was just thinking way too complicated.
 Then I assume we just need the correct reader and a simple conversion from (det_x, det_y)